ucsb-cs32/s21/_lab/lab04.md

     -List the top 10 states in order based on highest number of police shooting incidents and print out the demographic data for these states<br>
     -List the 5 states with the lowest percentage of people below the poverty line and the associated police shooting information for those states<br>
 </p>
+Note additional sorts/reports may be added (stay tuned).

  **Task 5:**
  <p>